0xadada/0xadada.github.io/_posts/2019-06-17-essential-ember-addons.md

 ### ember-auto-import

-Ember apps can import standard NPM libraries, but it isn't straightforward; until now.
+Ember apps can import standard NPM libraries, but it wasn't straightforward, until now.

 [ember-auto-import](https://github.com/ef4/ember-auto-import) is included with the new Ember Octane edition.
 It is a build time addon with optional runtime lazy-loading that enables developers to use import statements from standard NPM packages without having to wrap it in an Ember addon or manually wire it into the build by adding it to `ember-cli-build.js`